jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 	> pscp.exe is part of PuTTY.
 This command assumes that pscp.exe is in the PATH.
 If it's not, preface the command with the path to pscp.exe.

-1. Return to the SSH session that you established in the previous exercise.
+1. Return to the SSH session that you established in Exercise 2.
 (If you closed the session, or if it timed out, follow the instructions in Exercise 2 to establish a new SSH connection.)

-1. To be certain that the Python files contain Linux-style line endings ("/r" rather than "/r/n"), execute the following commands in the terminal window to install and run the dos2unix conversion program:
+1. To be certain that the Python files you uploaded contain Linux-style line endings ("/r" rather than "/r/n"), execute the following commands in the terminal window to install and run the dos2unix conversion program:

     ```
     sudo apt-get install dos2unix